mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 	"Thank you," she whispered to him through tearful eyes.
 If this was all an act, she was quite convincing.

-	Setre was drawing a map on the ground with some charcoal and a lantern, too engrossed to greet Kip as he came back in.
+	Setre was drawing a map on the ground with some charcoal and a lantern, too engrossed to greet Kipnu as he came back in.

 	"What was that about, Setre?"